 - 11.5 inches by 8.3 inches by 5.3 inches.

 - Heavy-duty stainless-steel construction.

 - Includes two stainless-steel plates—coarse: 0.38-inch, and fine: 0.19-inch.

 - Set of three plastic sausage stuffing tubes.

 - Stainless steel knife and a stainless stuffing star.

 - Clamp at base accommodates a width of 1.25 inches.

-A sturdy manual food grinder, the LEM clamp-on hand grinder should last many years.
+A sturdy manual meat grinder, the LEM clamp-on hand grinder should last many years.
 It will chew through pork, beef, and game.

 Stainless steel will prevent rusting and contains no harmful chemicals that may alter the taste or quality of the food.

 - Stainless steel construction is solid, rust- and corrosion-proof.